juztamau5/retro3/support/doc/dependencies.md

 ```
 mkdir -p /etc/portage/package.keywords
-cat << EOF >> /etc/portage/package.keywords/peertube
+cat << EOF >> /etc/portage/package.keywords/retro3
-# required by yarn (argument) for PeerTube
+# required by yarn (argument) for retro3
 sys-apps/yarn ~amd64
 EOF
 ```

-3. Compile the peertube set:
+3. Compile the retro3 set:

 ```
-emerge -a @peertube
+emerge -a @retroai
 ```

 4. Initialize the PostgreSQL database if you just merged it: